LINUX FOUNDATION RESEARCH

 • Localization through open source: Open models enable APEC economies to build AI infrastructure that reflects local culture, circumstances, and competitive advantages, offering strategic independence.

-• Sector-specific insights: Japan, South Korea, and Taiwan’s semiconductor sectors make APEC a strategic pillar in the AI ecosystem; disaster relief needs make OSAI critical for economies such as Viet Nam and Thailand; agriculture-rich economies such as Indonesia are relying on OSAI applications to improve operations and supply chain.
+• Sector-specific insights: manufacturing, healthcare, and education emerged as key areas for open source AI to drive growth; disaster relief needs make open source AI critical for economies such as Viet Nam and Thailand; and agriculture-rich economies such as Indonesia are relying on OSAI applications to improve operations and supply chain.

 After showcasing the rich qualitative findings from the 11 expert dialogues, the study concludes with a handful of policy recommendations for this region.
 Download the report to read the complete findings!